2026/27 AACOMAS Application Guide (With Screenshots)

 screenshot of AACOMAS application for DO applicants, supporting information 4 sections

-Make sure they check their email for a message from aacomasinfo@liaisoncas.com (it may end up in spam).
-Dossier services like Interfolio or VirtualEvals can also be a great way to store and release confidential letters like these — just be sure to submit only evaluations for the current application cycle.
+Make sure they check their email for a message from aacomasinfo@liaisoncas.com since it may end up in the spam folder.
+Dossier services like Interfolio can help store and release confidential letters like these — just be sure to submit only evaluations for the current application cycle.

 screenshot of AACOMAS application for DO applicants, evaluations fields

-Experiences: There is no limit to how many of these you can add, and each has an entry field of up to 600 characters where you can describe this experience.
-Select from 4 categories: Extracurricular Activities, Non-Healthcare Employment, Non-Healthcare Volunteer, and Healthcare Experience.
+2. Experiences: There’s no limit to how many of these you can add, and each has an entry field of up to 600 characters where you can describe this experience.
+Select from four categories:

 screenshot of AACOMAS application for DO applicants, experiences fields

-Achievements: Include achievements like scholarships, major presentations, awards, and publications here.
-If you’re unsure if an achievement is appropriate for your med school application, talk to a trusted mentor or your pre-med advisor.
+3. Achievements: Include achievements like scholarships, major presentations, awards, and publications here.
+If you’re unsure if an achievement is appropriate for your med school application, talk to a trusted mentor, your pre-med advisor, or an application counselor

 screenshot of AACOMAS application for DO applicants, achievements fields